 As we observed a decrease in transcriptional activity over spermatogenesis, we first checked for any confounding relationship between coverage depth and heterozygosity level that might bias our ability to robustly distinguish haploid and diploid cell types.
 We focused on diploid cell types (somatic tissue, cyst, GSC/spermatogonia and primary spermatocytes) for this test.
-We found a negative and significant relationship (p < 0.0001, ρ = -0.65) where cells with less coverage exhibited lower heterozygosity (Figure S2a, S2b).
+We found a negative and significant relationship (p < 0.0001, ρ = -0.65) where cells with less coverage exhibited lower heterozygosity (Figures S2a & S2b).
 This is likely due to reduced power to confidently identify the minor allele when coverage is low.
 Therefore, to mitigate this bias we significantly increased our filtering for SNP calling to require at <= 2 reads for homozygotes to be called, and 4 for heterozygotes (2 reads mapping to both ref and alt) and a cell requiring variant information at >= 10 SNPs.
-However, even with this strict filtering, whilst the significant relationship between coverage and heterozygosity was weaker (p < 0.0001, ρ = -0.25), we still failed to identify differences in ploidy across cell types where expected (i.e., between somatic cells and spermatids) (Figure S2c & S2d).
+However, even with this strict filtering, whilst the significant relationship between coverage and heterozygosity was weaker (p < 0.0001, ρ = -0.25), we still failed to identify differences in ploidy across cell types where expected (i.e., between somatic cells and spermatids) (Figures S2c & S2d).
 We hypothesise several reasons for our inability to detect ploidy differences between cell types, discussed below.

 First, levels of heterozygosity in our population might be generally low as a result of inbreeding.
 This would lead to the incorrect assignment of diploid cells as haploid.
 We investigated this using DNA-sequencing data from five standard males collected from the same population (Supplementary Methods).
 However, levels of heterozygosity are high and there is no evidence of inbreeding (Table S5).